bnguyen14/MemoryLog/README.md

 # Original work that uses console is pulled from Aroweeri, https://github.com/Aroweeri/MemoryLog
 Note: this was done for a class project.
-This branch of MemoryLog does not have full functionality implemented to work with GUI. ie, deleting questions, adding multiple answers.
+This branch of MemoryLog does not have full functionality implemented to work with GUI. ie, deleting questions, adding multiple answers, images also do not work.
 Changes and additions were made by https://github.com/bnguyen14 and https://github.com/Nguyen2010

 # Implementation: